creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-protoasnet.md

 ## Data

 The authors used two datasets.
 The first is a private AS dataset for which the AS severity was determined with a standard Doppler echo.
 The dataset contains 5055 PLAX and 4062 PSAX view cines for a total of 2572 studies.

 The second dataset is the TMED-2.
 It contains 599 fully labeled echo studies (17270 images).
-The studies contain
+The studies contain PLAX, PSAX and other views.
+The authors use a second branch in the network to predict the view.
+When there are multiple views, they aggregate the results while prioritizing images with PLAX and PSAX views.

+Labels for both datasets are AS (normal), early AS (mild), and significant AS (moderate and severe).

 ## Results

 ![](/collections/images/ProtoASNet/table1.jpg)

+The authors report an accuracy of 79.7% for AS severity while black-box methods obtain 74.6% on the TMED-2.

 ## Examples